Audiences let you segment your users in the ways that are important to your business. You can segment by event (e.g.,

-You create an audience by selecting criteria that reference any of the user properties and events (along with any of their parameters) logged by the app.
+You create an audience by selecting criteria that reference the platform and property, and any of the user properties and events (along with any of their parameters) collected from the app.
 Once created, an audience accumulates users who meet the specified criteria from that point onward.
 You can create up to 50 audiences per project.

 To create a new audience: